psi4/psi4/doc/sphinxman/source/conda.rst

-* It is strongly recommended to place |PSIfour| into a conda environment where its libraries can't interfere with other programs (on Linux, |PSIfour| installs a non-default gcc 5.2) rather than the main Anaconda or Miniconda environment.
+* It is strongly recommended to place |PSIfour| into a conda environment where its libraries can't interfere with other programs (on Linux/Windows, |PSIfour| installs a non-default gcc 5.2) rather than the main Anaconda or Miniconda environment.
 Hence the creation of the environment above, but the environment name (:samp:`{p4env}` above) can be substituted.